PhiCtl/Panda-final-project/index.md

 <h4> Adverbs  </h4>

-Which <p style="font-style: italic;">adverbs</p> are used most by men and which by women?
+Which <i>adverbs</i> are used most by men and which by women?
  _adverbs_

 {% include adverbs_freq.html %}

-On the use of adverbs, it can be noted that the three most used by both genders are <p style="font-style: italic;">forward, actutally</p> and <p style="font-style: italic;">away</p> (with a majority from the female speakers), whereas <p style="font-style: italic;">truly, hard, directly, exactly, way</p> seem to be used only by male speakers and <p style="font-style: italic;">well, likely, highly, increasingly, obviously</p> only by female speakers.
+On the use of adverbs, it can be noted that the three most used by both genders are <i>forward, actutally</i> and <i>away</i> (with a majority from the female speakers), whereas <i>truly, hard, directly, exactly, way</i> seem to be used only by male speakers and <i>well, likely, highly, increasingly, obviously</i> only by female speakers.

 _forward_, _actutally_, _away_